lgrcyanny/ScalaPractice/patmat/README.md

 ```

 3.**encode** function issue<br>
-for acculated bits, I use "0 :: bits", it's not correct, becase Cons operation is prepend, I need append, so encode should be "bits ++ List(0)"
+When accumulate bits, I use "0 :: bits", it's not correct, becase Cons operation is prepend, the bits sequence will be reverse, what I need is `append`, so accumulation should be `bits ++ List(0)`

 ```scala
   def encode(tree: CodeTree)(text: List[Char]): List[Bit] = {